Learn how you can enhance health care delivery and improve the continuum of care by filling gaps in the health system through patient navigation.

 Who Should Take This Program:

-- Regulated health professionals seeking a career transition into patient navigation or interested in expanding their scope of practice to include patient navigation.
+- Seeking a career transition into patient navigation or interested in expanding their scope of practice to include patient navigation.

-- Current professional patient navigators or case managers seeking a deeper understanding of their role and responsibilities.
+- Current patient navigators or case managers seeking a deeper understanding of their role and responsibilities.

-- Clinicians interested in learning about patient navigation.
+- Clinicians or caregivers interested in learning about patient navigation.

 If you are unsure whether you meet the minimum requirements, please inquire at 416 736 2100 ext 22170 or email@example.com.